 At 3 months and longer, you'll only want to wash your beard about once a week or as needed.
 Again, a thorough rinsing daily is also recommended.
 Apply daily beard oil for moisturizing, and trim only with scissors.
 Never trim or shave off your beard if you are depressed or under the influence of alcohol.

 A general rule of thumb is for every month of growth give it a day to think about shaving it off.
 So if you've been growing for 6 months, think about it for a week.
 This will prevent any errant beard losses.

-With a longer beard, you’ll may find that using a blow dryer will help your beard look fuller and more tidy.
+With a longer beard, you'll find that using a blow dryer will help your beard look fuller and tidier.
 To use a blow dryer, I will blow from the neck up which will essentially “poof” out the beard.
-If you want to use styling products, I’d recommend applying a beard balm while your beard is still damp, then blow drying.
+If you want to use styling products, I'd recommend applying a beard balm while your beard is still damp, then blow drying.

 The beauty with beards is that you can style it in many different ways.
 I recommend that you “grow what you got” which means, based on your beards genetics try to grow a style that fits your best parts of the beard.
 If you grow a full thick mustache – don't trim that bad boy off.